-Upon completion of the dissertation, annual tuition for the remaining two years of the professional program at NECO will be the same as that which the student would have paid if he/she continued with the class in which they began the professional program.
+Upon completion of the dissertation, annual tuition for the remaining year of the professional program at NECO will be the same as that which the student would have paid if he/she continued with the class in which they began the professional program.

-For additional information and an application packet for the MS or OD/PhD programs, please contact the Office of Admissions at 1-800-824-5526 or firstname.lastname@example.org.
+For additional information and an application packet for the MS or OD/PhD programs, visit http://www.neco.edu/admissions/programs/od-phd or contact the NECO Office of Admissions at firstname.lastname@example.org.